 The Paragon Story

-In 2012 they returned to their home country of Zimbabwe passing the mantle on to Francisco Navidad but with the decline in Queenstown's population "Cisco" took the tough decision to close the Paragon in 2014.
+In 2012 they returned to their home in Zimbabwe passing the mantle to Francisco Navidad who operated a cinema buffs club but with the decline of mining "Cisco" made the tough decision to close the Paragon in 2014.

 Joy Chappell & Anthony Coulson